vitejs/vite/docs/guide/api-vite-environment.md

 ## Custom environment instances

-To register a new dev or build environment, you can use a `create` function:
+To create custom dev or build environment instances, you can use the `dev.createEnvironment` or `build.createEnvironment` functions.

 ```js
 export default {